blulas/dmoe-quick-start/maven/ds-maven-archetype/readme.md

 ## Using the Archetype

 This custom Maven archetype can be run from the developer workstation, build server, or any other environment where a command line tool can be used, assuming that environment has access to the enterprise Maven repository for which the archetype has been installed or deployed.
-Once installed into Maven, the archetype can be run either via the command line or directly in Business Central.
+Once installed into Maven, the archetype can be run via the command line.

 ### Using the Archetype from the Command Line